SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 ### Load balancing using the gateway

 Open Telemetry supports Trace ID aware load balancing.
-An example use case for load balancing is scaling a cascading_filter that requires spans with same Trace ID to be send to the same collector instance.
+An example use case for load balancing is scaling `cascading_filter` that requires spans with same Trace ID to be send to the same collector instance.

-Sumologic kubernetes collection supports three layer architecture - with an agent, gateway and a collector - in order to perform Trace ID aware load balancing.
+Sumo Logic kubernetes collection supports three layer architecture - with an agent, gateway and a collector - in order to perform Trace ID aware load balancing.

 Agent, if the gateway is enabled, sends traces to the gateway.
 Gateway is configured with a load balancing exporter pointing to the collector headless service.
 Gateway may also be exposed outside cluster, allowing to load balance traces originating from outside kubernetes cluster.